How Vehicle Tracking Gets Off Track

-To many vehicle tracking system implementations fail because of inadequate management commitment to a process of preparation, planning, and training.
+Many vehicle tracking system implementations fail because of an inadequate commitment by management to a process of preparation, planning, and training.
 The result of implementation failure is often very expensive and includes:

 - Low return on investment

 - GPS system failure or bad data due to tampering or poor quality installation

 - System not used after evaluation period

 - Employee or lower management rebellion over being held accountable

 - Managements unwillingness to hold people accountable for behavior changes

 You can learn from the mistakes of others and use that experience to avoid the pitfalls; instead reap the rewards of vehicle tracking technology and the Fleetistics SEP process.